SPOILERS ARE UNMARKED, YOU HAVE BEEN WARNED!

 - Azurda's death at the start of Chapter 2.
 Despite him getting better, Rex's breakdown at losing his grandfather-figure and only real companion for nearly five years is genuine.

-- Vandham's death at the end of Chapter 3 is a given, but what twists the knife even more is Iona's Survivor Guilt afterwards as she not only feels completely responsible for Vandham dying, but talking to her and Cole later reveals that she's been suffering from nightmares since and all he's been able to do is give her books to read as a means of doing anything to take her mind off it.
+- Iona's Survivor Guilt afterwards as she not only feels completely responsible for Vandham dying, but talking to her and Cole later reveals that she's been suffering from nightmares since and all he's been able to do is give her books to read as a means of doing anything to take her mind off it.
 Cole knowing he doesn't have much longer to live makes it even worse for the poor girl.
 On a positive note there is an side quest you can take to improve his health and extend his life to a degree.

 - Fan La Norne's death.
 While she didn't have the chance to be in the story for long, it becomes a Harsher in Hindsight moment if you play the DLC and get to know her better.
-Poor Haze spent centuries being used by someone she never wanted to be bonded to, and the only way Jin could save her was by destroying her core crystal entirely.
-And while the party is horrified by what he did, it's really what Haze would have wanted.
+Poor Haze spent centuries being used by someone she never wanted to be bonded to, and Jin believed giving her a Mercy Kill was justified.
+He immediately regrets it as in a final moment of familiarity Haze caresses his face, though this is not enough for him to not try to kill the rest of the party right after.

 - After Jin delivers a No-Holds-Barred Beatdown to the party at the end of Chapter 6, Pyra bargains for the life of her friends by offering to go with Torna or she'll order Siren to destroy her.
-After Torna concedes, Jin delivers a "The Reason You Suck" Speech to Rex by calling him a fool for failing to take care of Pyra.
+After Torna concedes, Jin delivers a "The Reason You Suck" Speech to Rex by calling him a fool for failing to realize the kind of pain Pyra was in.

 - At the start of Chapter 7, Rex wakes up to realize that he's lost Pyra and cries out of despair (Pictured above).
 He tells his friends that he was an idiot for thinking he could be a driver and intends to return to Argentum.
 Fortunately, Nia, Brighid and Poppi are able to get him out of his depression.
 Even so, the scene is still very heart-tugging for the points the three make, especially Brighidnote and Poppi.note